-- Click the power icon (()) on the Start screen and then select Restart. - 2.
+- Click Start -> Power and then select Restart. - 2.
 Hold down the F2 key and then release this key one second after the computer is power on.
 The TOSHIBA Setup Utility will load. - In the TOSHIBA Setup Utility screen, select Exit -> Disable Built-in Battery, and Power Off. - 3.
 Remove the AC adaptor, all cables, and peripherals connected to the computer. - 4.
 Close the display panel and turn the computer upside down. - Loosen the screw securing the memory module cover in place.
-Note that the screw is attached to the cover in order to prevent it from being lost

-6. Slide your fingernail or a thin object under the cover and lift it off.
+Note that the screw is attached to the cover in order to prevent it from being lost. - 6.
+Slide your fingernail or a thin object under the cover and lift it off.